-leader instructor assessor
+teacher leader instructor assessor

-guide administrator
+disciplinarian guide administrator

-employee friend
+facilitator employee friend

-lel boss mentor
+role n nodel boss mentor

-mini-lecturer
+expert coa ch mini-lecturer

-guide administrator employee del boss

 Can you add any other words to describe how you conceive of your role as tutor?

 Think about your experience of being a student in a tutorial space.